tapjs/tapjs/docs/src/content/docs/api/parallel-tests/index.md

 run in parallel, and then any buffered tests are run in a pool which will execute that many test functions in parallel.

-The default `jobs` value
-for the command line runner is equal to the number of CPUs on your system, so it's as parallel as makes sense.
+The default `jobs` value for the command line runner is equal to the number of CPUs on your system, so it's as parallel as makes sense.
 Within a single test file, the default `jobs` value is `1`, because you rarely want to run the functions within a given suite in parallel.

+## Considerations for running parallel tests

+The thing about running tests in parallel is that they can effectively run in any order, and at the same time.

+That means that any test fixtures, ports, or files that a test writes must be created specially for that test, and not shared between tests.
+You cannot write tests that depend on being run in a specific order.

+To help facilitate this, the `process.env.TAP_CHILD_ID` environment variable will be set to a number indicating which child process is currently being run.
+Instead of creating a folder called `'test-fixtures'`, you could create one called `'test-fixtures-' + process.env.TAP_CHILD_ID`.
+Instead of spinning up a server on port `8000`, you can have it listen on `8000 + (+process.env.TAP_CHILD_ID)`.
+(Note that environment variables are always strings, so we have to cast it to a number.)

+This way, your tests will not collide with one another.

+If you have some tests that must be order-dependent or share state, you can either put them all in the same test file, or in a folder containing a file named `tap-parallel-not-ok`, or turn off parallel tests by setting `--jobs=1`.

 ## Parallel tests from the CLI

-This is the simplest way to run parallel tests.
-Just add `--jobs=<n>` to your test command (or `-j<n>` if you prefer shorthands).
+This is the simplest way to run parallel tests, and it happens by default.

 In some reporters, it may seem like the output from each test file happens "all at once", when the test completes.
 That's because parallel tests are always buffered, so the command-line harness doesn't parse their output until they're fully complete.
 (Since many of them may be running at once, it would be very confusing otherwise.)

+Newer test runners (those based on [treport](http://npm.im/treport)) show information about parallel tests as they are spawned.

 ### Enabling/Disabling Parallelism in the test runner